emmt/QuickHeaps.jl/README.md

-# Faster binary heaps for Julia
+# Versatile binary heaps and priority queues for Julia

-`FasterHeaps` is a small Julia package providing binary heaps.
-These data structures are faster than those provided by [`DataStructures`](https://github.com/JuliaCollections/DataStructures.j).
+`QuickHeaps` is a small Julia package providing versatile binary heaps and priority queues.
+These data structures may be faster and more flexible than those provided by [`DataStructures`](https://github.com/JuliaCollections/DataStructures.j).

 Binary heaps can be used to implement simple priority queues.
 Indeed,